 Cluster Munition Ban Policy

-Summary: The Philippines ratified the convention on 3 January 2019 and became a State Party on 1 July 2019.
-The Philippines has participated in meetings of the convention.
-It voted in favor of a key United Nations (UN) resolution on the convention in December 2018.
+The Philippines ratified the convention on 3 January 2019.
+It has participated in every meeting of the convention, most recently in November 2020.
+The Philippines voted in favor of a key United Nations (UN) resolution promoting implementation of the convention in December 2020.

 The Republic of the Philippinessigned the Convention on Cluster Munitions on 3 December 2008, ratified on 3 January 2019 and the convention entered into force for the Philippines on 1 July 2019.

 The Philippines reported in October 2019 that its Armed Forces had issued a directive prohibiting cluster munitions from being included in operational planning requirements.”
 The Philippines has not indicated if it intends to enact specific implementation legislation for the convention.

 The Philippines submitted its initial Article 7 transparency report for the convention on 11 October 2019.
 It provided an annual update on 17 April 2020 that showed no change from the initial report.
 As of 15 August 2021 it had not provided its updated Article 7 report due 30 April 2021.